AnicetNgrt/flore1/README.md

 # following the previously given code
 explosion_fb.start()
 ```
 We will also need to run our refresh in a while loop, as we did previously for sprite movement.
-But before
+But before doing that, we need to ask our refresh to `Scene.show()` at every iteration, otherwise the sprite would update but not the display, and we wouldn't see any difference.
+Do you remember when we built a loop function that we fed

  #  <a name="doc"></a>Documentation